Is It Done Yet? 4 Ways to Really Know If Your Meat Is Cooked

-When you are using a meat thermometer to check for doneness, insert it in the thickest part of the meat.
-If you're cooking meat on the bone, make sure the thermometer isn't touching bone-it's a conductor of heat and could give you a false reading.
+When you are using a digital thermometer to check for doneness, insert the meat thermometer into the thickest part of the meat.
+If you're cooking meat on the bone, make sure the thermometer isn't touching bone–it's a conductor of heat and could give you a false reading.
 Also, know your temperatures.
 The USDA's recommended safe minimum internal temperatures are as follows: beef, veal, lamb and pork (steaks and roasts): 145°F; fish: 145°F; ground beef: 160°F; and poultry: 165°F.

 While food safety experts encourage home cooks to use thermometers, some meat-cooking aficionados like to use the "finger test" as a reference for checking for doneness.
 There are a couple of ways to do it, but my favorite is as follows: to know what raw meat feels like, pinch the flesh of your hand below your thumb, while your hand is relaxed.
 To know what medium-rare meat feels like, touch your middle finger lightly to your thumb and pinch it.
 To know what medium-cooked meat feels like, touch your ring finger to your thumb.
 To know what well-done meat feels like, touch your pinkie and thumb together.
 It takes some practice to master this touch-and-feel technique.
-So use your thermometer as backup until you think you have the hang of the "finger test" method.
+So use your thermometer as a backup until you think you have the hang of the "finger test" method.
 (This method works best on smaller cuts of meat.)

 This method applies to chicken specifically.
-If you poke a chicken breast and the juices that escape are clear, then it is probably done.
-If the juices are red or have a pinkish color, your chicken may need some more time on the heat.
-Some people don't like this method because a) you really don't want to consume chicken that is cooked below 165°F (and you wouldn't really know unless you used a thermometer or cut into it) and b) those juices that are escaping are arguably better staying in your meat to keep it moist.
+For properly cooked chicken, if you cut into it and the juices run clear, then the chicken is fully cooked.
+If the juices are red or have a pinkish color, your chicken may need to be cooked a bit longer.
+Some home cooks don't like this method because a) you really don't want to consume chicken that is cooked below 165°F (and you wouldn't really know unless you used a thermometer or cut into it) and b) those juices that are escaping are arguably better staying in your meat to keep it moist.